-The Diocese of the Carolinas is a diocese within the Anglican Church in North America (ACNA) which unites some 112,000 Anglicans in nearly 1,000 congregations across the United States and Canada into a single Church.
+The Diocese of the Carolinas is a diocese within the Anglican Church in North America (ACNA) which unites some 112,000 Anglicans with over 1,000 congregations across the United States and Canada into a single Church.
 The Most Rev. Dr. Foley Beach is the Archbishop of the Church.

 The Anglican Church in North America was initiated at the request of the Global Anglican Future Conference (GAFCon) in June 2008 and formally recognized by the GAFCon Primates – leaders of Anglican Churches representing 70 percent of the active Anglicans globally – on April 16, 2009 after a thorough examination of the Anglican Church’s leadership, organizational structure, proposed constitution and proposed canons.

 To learn more about the Anglican Church in North America and what it means to be an Anglican Christian, download our brochure by clicking here.